What level is my child?

 Level 1: Introduction to Water Skills approximately ages 5-7 years:

 For the beginner who is comfortable in the water but has not had previous swim instruction.
-Children may be working on putting face in the water.
+Children will be working on putting faces in the water.

 Level 2: Fundamental Aquatic Skills Approximate ages 6-7 years:

-For children that are able to put their head under the water, but may need support to float on front and back independently.
+For children that are able to float on front and back independently.

-Swimmers will work on: independent front and back floating, independent rolling over from front to back and back to front, independent front and back glides, front crawl arms and kicks, back crawl arms and kicks, retrieving underwater objects, and jumping into water over their head.
+Swimmers will work on: Entering water by stepping or jumping in from the side, submerging entire head, blowing bubbles, open eyes underwater, front and back glide, front crawl arms and kicks, back crawl arms and kicks, retrieving underwater objects, and jumping into water over their head.

 Level 3: Stroke Development Approximate ages 7-9 years: